Exanlv/DHP-Core/readme.md

 ```
 Note: `$client->start_handling();` should be the absolute last thing you do as it will create an infinite loop in handling payloads/sending heartbeats/etc. Preventing anything else from happening.

-For the record, I am aware that using PHP for an application like this is not great.
+Not using reactPHP so performance will not be great.